What is an Ability to Work Assessment (AWA) under the Industrial Insurance Act?

 There are cases in which our client desperately wants to try and work, so we fight for retraining.

-There are cases in which our clients don’t want retraining but simply seek to leverage the possible costs of that retraining against the probability of receiving the highest-possible permanent partial disability (PPD) award or compromise and release structured settlement as may be available.
+There are cases in which our clients don’t want retraining but simply seek to leverage the possible costs of that retraining against the probability of receiving the highest-possible permanent partial disability (PPD) award or CRSSA Settlement (Claim Resolution Structured Settlement Agreement) as may be available.

 There are cases in which our client believes they can no longer work, or that they shouldn’t have to do so any longer because of a combination of advancing age and the fact that they are now at elevated risk of serious re-injury, so nobody should rightly force them to take that chance.